 The nature of security threats and tactics used by hackers and social engineers is constantly changing, as is the underlying technology.
 Accordingly, LSPs should consider sponsoring training on an annual basis.
-In addition to formal training, periodic reminders or updates might also be sent to all personnel reminding them of best practices and updating them on emerging threats.
+In addition to formal training on at least an annual basis, periodic reminders or updates might also be sent to all personnel reminding them of best practices and updating them on emerging threats.
 Besides keeping personnel informed, such regular reminders show that the LSP takes information privacy and security seriously and expects its employees to do the same.
 Privacy and security training could also be mandatory for all new hires.